 Concerned Citizens Cooperative hereby referred to as CCC

-Based on the values of cooperation, independent from government, recognizing the freedom of action, we strive to build a national support network capable of providing guidance and support at the local level.
+Based on the values of voluntary cooperation, independent from government, recognizing the freedom of action, we strive to build a national support network capable of providing guidance and support at the local level.

 We will work with all factions and causes compatible with a free society; self-sustaining: that provide all stakeholders open access to information regarding affiliates, contacts and financial well being.

 At CCC we will hold our management accountable to all members through democratic review of inputs, outcomes and processes.
 Our goal is to improve the quality of life of all our members through these cooperative ventures, in an effort to reduce members and community dependence on government programs.

 We believe in the power of voluntary commitment, as this business model can be adapted to supply ANY of the basic needs of society.
 We will challenge the ever expanding government infringement upon liberties and strive to limit government to its proper constitutional function.

 When humans abide by a moral order; exercising responsibility for their person while respecting the presence of others; then proceed to extend a helping hand through voluntary commitment to those less fortunate, the need for authoritarian force and involvement will lessen.

 Preamble – To achieve diversity of interests represented by our principle and common goals; achieving results through cooperation within a well-structured organization; based on voluntary action; functioning in a democratic fashion allowing a republic form of representation; allowing all members equal representation; all of which will be addressed in this creed.